 “I know.
 A lot of people do, but they’re disappointed with one, and I don’t want to disappoint you.”

 Williamson told the audience, “Getting that annuity is critical.
 The only thing we do where we struggle with getting an annuity—and we’re getting better—is our plumbing business.”
 Annuities are an accepted feature of HVAC contracts.
 They are accepted by pool owners because pools need to be opened and closed each year.
 Annuities are integral to lawn care programs too.
+For landscape and lawn mowing services, check this out here!

 Any business in which franchises operate is worth looking into, according to Williamson.
 “We don’t want to buy a franchise,” he said of Moyer Indoor Outdoor, “but franchises tell us that it’s a big enough business to get into.”